Connecting to registered clusters with the Connect gateway

 Here is the flow that a typical user or service (such as a CI/CD pipeline) performs to use the Connect gateway, after appropriate authentication and authorization is configured.
 For more detailed user instructions, see our usage guide.

-The user or service discovers clusters by listing environ Membership resources with the
+The user or service discovers clusters by listing fleet Membership resources with the Google Cloud CLI.

 The user or service fetches the Connect gateway-specific

-gcloud container clusters get-credentialsusing your Google Cloud account, letting you (if authorized) access any cluster registered and connected within your project's environ.
+gcloud container clusters get-credentialsusing your Google Cloud account, letting you (if authorized) access any cluster registered and connected within your project's fleet.

 The user or service executes their commands as they normally would with